*This post may contain affiliate links for your convenience. For more info, check out our Privacy & Disclosure Policy.

 4. Trees of Mystery

 After we left our motel, we stopped at Safeway for some breakfast croissants and fruit and drove about 20 minutes south on the 101 to the Trees of Mystery.
-We are kind of picky when it comes to touristy places and I wasn’t sure if it was going to be worth the money.
+We are picky when it comes to touristy places and I wasn’t sure if it was going to be worth the money.
 But, it actually was super cool!
 It was only $45 for our entire family and that included the sky trail gondola.

 You can’t miss it since there is a giant Paul Bunyan and his blue ox that will greet you from the main road.
 Paul Bunyan made for a really fun photo op and he even talks to you!
 There’s a large gift shop and museum that is free to anyone, so if you want souvenirs, that’s a good place for them.
 We bought a fun Paul Bunyan illustrated book for our children so they could learn the tall tales of him.